‘Tom Clancy’s The Division’ Year 2 Free DLC Confirmed, Embargoed Info Revealed?

 “Wow, I totally forgot what the story ending was, but I can probably recite every word of dialogue from Lexington, Consulate and Lincoln Tunnel, in fact most of the missions.”

 There will also be new opportunities to partake in events when it comes to PvE content in a new fashion.
 This includes solo and group play.
-The goal here with this next expansion is trying take on another angle of getting The Division players to find a different way to play the MMO.
+The goal here with this next expansion is trying to take on another angle of getting The Division players to find a different way to play the MMO.
 Massive intends on putting a new “spin” on these events/activities.

 However, Skill Up thinks this is a rather vague quote from Gerighty as it doesn’t give him much confidence on what to expect when it comes to PvE.
-The mention of it being a player driven narrative doesn’t mean much.
+The mention of it being a player-driven narrative doesn’t mean much.
 In fact, Skill Up feels that not much story content will be included in this first expansion.
-Where it says something about how a Division player can “craft their own unique story” didn’t instill the confidence of moving along with the game’s narrative.
+It says something about how a Division player can “craft their own unique story,” but that didn’t instill the confidence of moving along with the game’s narrative.

 “One of the biggest pieces of new content is an events structure, which will reward players for participation, completion, and completion within a playlist of activities that have a modifier.
 Basically, taking a set number of activities within the game and adding a spin to them that makes players see them in a whole different light and play them in a whole different way.”

-So Tom Clancy’s The Division game is to be more focused on the PvE environment and Gerighty emphasized this, but doesn’t mean addressing PvP in the future is “off the table”.
+So Tom Clancy’s The Division game is to be more focused on the PvE environment and Gerighty emphasized this, but doesn’t mean addressing PvP in the future is “off the table.”
 There’s an emphasis on attempting to accomplish replay-ability by taking on PvE missions in a new fashion.

 Can't wait til Last Stand is fixed.
 Guess I'll work on my weekly caches for now… #thedivision pic.twitter.com/mhihP6dU8V